Feature Content via Content Feed

 Note:

-If you are looking to feature content from TikTok, Heymarket, or Twitch you will want to visit our "Feature Content via Chrome Extension" article as these have no direct integrations with feeds.
+If you are looking to feature content from X, TikTok, Heymarket, or Twitch you will want to visit our "Feature Content via Chrome Extension" article as these have no direct integrations with feeds.

 Creating a content feed